biolimbo/coolify-highlight-service-template/README.md

    - Check network connectivity between services

 3. **Frontend not loading:**

    - Verify backend service is running and healthy
    - Check that FQDN variables are correctly configured
+   - Ensure all health checks are passing

+4. **OpenTelemetry data not appearing:**
+   - Verify the collector service is running
+   - Check that your application is configured to send data to the correct OTLP endpoints
+   - Review collector logs for any ingestion errors

 ### Logs